Temporally Consistent Dynamic Scene Graphs: An End-to-End Approach for Action Tracklet Generation: Ablation Studies

+Impact of Temporal Consistency: Upon integrating the temporal bipartite matching mechanism and enforcing consistent query assignments across frames, we observe a slight decrease in single-frame R@K. This reduction in R@K is a direct consequence of the design choice to prioritize query identity persistence over optimal frame-by-frame object detection, as a query might be compelled to retain an identity even when a locally superior (in terms of object detection metrics) match exists for a different query in a specific frame.

+Significant Temporal Gains: Crucially, this reduction in R@K is far outweighed by the substantial gains in temporal Recall@K (tR@K).
+As demonstrated in Table \ref{tab:AG_results}, TCDSG achieves a tR@50 of 39.1\% on Action Genome, a remarkable 110\% relative gain over the previous best (18.6\% by DDS).
+This definitively validates our hypothesis that a dedicated, end-to-end approach to temporal consistency is paramount for robust action tracklet generation. } }

+\textbf{Baseline (No Temporal Locking):} When run without temporal consistency enforcement, our network delivers \emph{competitive} state-of-the-art frame-level Recall@K (R@K) on Action Genome, underscoring the strength of the underlying transformer architecture and adaptive query design for single-frame scene graph generation.

+\textbf{Adding Temporal Consistency:} Introducing temporal bipartite matching---which preserves query identity across frames---can slightly reduce per-frame R@K. This is an intentional trade-off: once a query is “claimed” by a triplet, we discourage reassignments that might improve instantaneous detection at the cost of long-range coherence.

+The benefit of enforcing identity persistence is clear in temporal metrics.
+As shown in Table~\ref{tab:AG_results}, TCDSG increases tR@50 from 18.6\% (DDS) to 39.1\% (\,+110\% rel.\,), demonstrating substantially more stable subject--object relationship tracking over time.
+These results validate our end-to-end, temporally grounded formulation as a practical route to robust action tracklet generation.

-Integrating cosine similarity further strengthens temporal recall by maintaining consistency in feature representations across consecutive frames.
-This approach aligns with the principle that features for recurring objects or interactions should remain stable, particularly given the smooth transitions typical in video sequences.
-By minimizing abrupt shifts in feature vectors, the cosine similarity module enhances temporal stability, resulting in more coherent and continuous action tracklets.
-This synergy between components ensures that our approach excels in generating robust, temporally consistent scene graphs, particularly for challenging multi-frame scenarios.
+Integrating cosine similarity significantly boosts temporal recall by enforcing consistency in feature representations across consecutive frames.
+This aligns with the understanding that features for recurring objects or interactions should remain stable throughout a video, given the inherently smooth temporal transitions.

+The $\mathcal{L}_{ref}$ is crucial for guiding the initial reference points of the deformable attention mechanism.
+This is especially beneficial in the early frames of a video sequence, where the model lacks sufficient temporal context, and the dynamic queries haven't yet accumulated enough information to effectively guide the model.

+Lastly, incorporating an LSTM layer into the feedback loop serves to compute an internal state representation of the previous frame.
+The LSTM's inherent update and forget gates allow the network to selectively retain only the most informative data from previous queries, thereby refining temporal context and improving overall prediction stability.